 Click OK to apply the changes.
 The OCaml bundle appears in the list of recognized bundles:

-Once a TextMate bundle is added, CLion provides syntax highlighting for the file types registered with the bundle.
-Here's a sample OCaml code fragment that uses the TextMate bundle we've added earlier:
+Once a TextMate bundle is added, syntax highlighting is available for the file types registered with the bundle.
+Here's a sample OCaml code fragment that uses the TextMate bundle we have added: